remix-run/react-router/README.md

 ## 🗝️ License

-Any contributions made under this project will be governed by the [MIT License](./LICENSE.md).
+Any contributions made under this project will be governed by the [Apache 2.0 License](LICENSE.txt).

 ## 🗣️ Code of Conduct